District Facts

 • St. Johns County Academy of Future Educators – The four-year curriculum, rich with dual enrollment opportunities, embraces a core of exploratory teaching courses which allow students the advantage to begin student teaching while in high school.

-• Academy of Aviation and Aerospace – a partnership program with Embry-Riddle Aeronautical University offering an introduction to STEM careers in Aviation and Aerospace Engineering
+• Academy of Aviation and Aerospace – A partnership program with Embry-Riddle Aeronautical University offering an introduction to STEM careers in Aviation and Aerospace Engineering.

-• Academy of Law and Homeland Security – a program providing preparation for work in careers to serve and protect the public, state and country in law, law enforcement and Homeland Security related fields
+• Academy of Law and Homeland Security – A program providing preparation for work in careers to serve and protect the public, state and country in law, law enforcement and Homeland Security related fields.

 • AP – Advanced Placement Courses (All Schools)